shynzz11/shopping_trends_system/README.md

 - **Discount_Offered** and **Return_Status** help identify potential sales strategies and product issues.

 ---
+## While using the notebook, update the path file of the raw dataset to your project directory/wherever it is downloaded.
 ## Acknowledgements
 - This dataset was designed as part of the TrendLens project to provide personalized insights and verified badges for business owners.